sedadenboer/Taste-Buds/README.md

 * Select genres and generate a custom playlist.
 * Generate playlist based on most popular song every month.

-Below are two sketches of a few ideas, more will be worked out if there is time.
+Below are two sketches of a few ideas, more will be worked out if there is enough time.

 ![App Screenshot](doc/additional_idea1.jpg)